Triptan: Chemistry

 Triptans are either tryptamines or closely related compounds.
 Most triptans are simple tryptamines.
 These include sumatriptan, rizatriptan, donitriptan, almotriptan, zolmitriptan, and L-694247.
 Certain triptans, including eletriptan, frovatriptan, and LY-344864, are cyclized tryptamines.
 Other triptans, including naratriptan, LY-334370, and avitriptan, are not technically tryptamines, although they are still closely related to tryptamines.
 Naratriptan and LY-334370 are piperidinylindoles rather than tryptamines, while avitriptan features a cyclized propylamine side chain instead of the ethylamine side chain present in tryptamines.
 A number of triptans, including sumatriptan, rizatriptan, eletriptan, almotriptan, zolmitriptan, contain the psychedelic drug dimethyltryptamine (DMT) within their chemical structures and hence are derivatives of DMT.
 Triptans may be thought of as synthetic analogues of the monoamine neurotransmitter serotonin (5-hydroxytryptamine; 5-HT).
+Another triptan-like drug is IS-159.

 History

 The history of triptans began with the proposed existence of then unknown serotonin (5-hydroxytryptamine, 5-HT).
 In the late 1940s two groups of investigators, one in Italy and the other in the United States, identified a substance that was called serotonin in the US and enteramine in Italy.
 In the early 1950s it was confirmed that both substances were the same.
 In the mid-1950s it was proposed that serotonin had a role as a neurotransmitter in the central nervous system (CNS) of animals.
 Investigations of the mechanism of action were not very successful as experimental techniques were lacking.

 Later in the 1960s, studies showed that vasoconstriction caused by 5-HT, noradrenaline and ergotamine could reduce migraine attacks.
 Patrick P.A.
 Humphrey among others at Glaxo started researching the 5-HT receptor to discover a more direct 5-HT agonist with fewer side effects.

 They continued developing and working on a desirable action on 5-HT by 5-HT_{1} receptor activation for an anti-migraine drug.
 Continued work led to the development of sumatriptan, now known as the first 5-HT_{1} agonist, selective for the 5-HT_{1D/B} receptors and also the 5-HT_{1F} receptor with less affinity.
 By 1991 sumatriptan became available in clinical use in the Netherlands and in the US in 1993.
 However, there was always a debate about its mechanism of action, and it still remains unclear today.
 Later, Mike Moskowitz proposed a theory about "neuronal extravasation", and this was the first clue that sumatriptan might have a direct neuronal effect in migraine attacks.

 Sumatriptan became a prototype for other triptans that have been developed for improved selectivity for the 5-HT_{1D/B} receptors.